34 highly influential African American scientists you may not know

 Date of death: February 14, 1923

 He held teaching positions at various colleges before returning to school in 1907 and becoming the first African American to earn a Ph.D. in zoology (magna cum laude) from the University of Chicago.
-After his time at university, he devoted his life to teaching High School and conducting research in entomology.
+After his time at the university, he devoted his life to teaching High School and conducting research in entomology.

-His fascination with insects would also lead him to show that insects can hear and distinguish pitch, can learn through trial and error and that honeybees can see in color (sort of).
+His fascination with insects would also lead him to show that insects can hear and distinguish pitch, learn through trial and error and that honeybees can see in color (sort of).